Fundoo-Solutions/angularjs-carousel/README.md

 # A Lazy Loading, DOM-light AngularJS Carousel

+## Where can I see a demo?

+Without further adieu, go check out our GitHub page for the [AngularJS-Carousel-Demo].
+Then come back, and we'll talk about why it is so awesome.

 ## Why?

 Because everyone loves a carousel!
 And Twitter Bootstrap's carousel leaves a lot to be desired.